-Teaching and Learning Format This module will be delivered through practice-based learning whereby the student will be supervised in the delivery of a stage management role working on a theatrical production.

-Continuous assessment of practice-based work in Theatre Production.
+Teaching and Learning Format This module will be delivered through practice-based learning whereby the student will be supervised in the delivery of a technical role working on a film projects.
+Module Assessment Components Continuous assessment of practice-based work on Film Production.
+Indicative bibliography See Reading List at end of handbook.